 “[A]lthough a spouse is generally not entitled to reimbursement for separate funds utilized to meet community obligations, that rule does not apply to expenditures subsequent to separation.
 Accordingly, [a spouse] may claim reimbursement for sums expended after separation to preserve and maintain the family residence, unless such sums were paid to fulfill [the spouse’s] support obligations.”

 This form of reimbursement has become known as an “Epstein credit.”
 While Epstein credits will be fairly straightforward (or inapplicable) in many situations, for high-net-worth couples in particular, ensuring accurate calculation and payment of Epstein credits can be an important added component of the divorce process.

 Watts charges cover what is essentially the opposite scenario: when one separated spouse uses community assets to the exclusion or detriment of the other.
 In the 1985 case of In re Marriage of Watts, the California Court of Appeals held that a spouse who is deprived of the use or value of community property following a separation may be entitled to reimbursement when the spouses divorce.

 Let’s return to the prior example of one spouse residing alone in the family home.
 If the rental value of the home is $5,000 per month and each spouse is entitled to half of the couple’s community estate, then the non-residing spouse could potentially seek a “Watson charge” of $2,500 per month for each month of exclusive residence.

 Richard M. Renkin is a North County, CA divorce attorney who brings over 30 years’ experience to representing spouses in complex and high-net-worth divorces.
-To request a confidential initial consultation, please call (888) 837-3564 or inquire online today.
+To request a confidential initial case evaluation, please call 619-299-7100 or inquire online today.